Snowmaster

-- Burner type: Chimney burners for intense, concentrated heat on a single point; duckbill burners for broader, more even flame distribution across the wok base.
+• Burner type: Chimney burners for intense, concentrated heat or duckbill burners for broader, even flame distribution

 This guide covers the key decisions: burner type, cooling system, ring count, BTU requirements, installation, brands and maintenance.
-All models referenced are available through Snowmaster’s commercial wok burner range.
+All models referenced are available to purchase through Snowmaster’s commercial wok burner range.

 Chimney Burner